 Hiding headers may hide a label, so let’s discuss.

-Some charts work great with the axis as the label, other times it’s more complex, feel free to play with different labeling methods.
+Some charts work great with the axis as the label; other times, it’s more complex.
+Feel free to play with different labeling methods.

 I prefer labeling in the text pad editor, per marks card because it offers an endless amount of options.
 I enjoy formatting each marks card globally with the sheet formatting tools OR twiddle around with the mark level edits.
 Depends on what the end goals, which I enjoy designing on paper or whiteboard before I begin.
 Drawing pictures and steps is my method of visually seeing the algorithm.